shlok-official/burpee_challenge_apk/README.md

 ## Installation and Editing instructions

 ***
-Hi Kyle please install both the APK's and use the GREEN icon of BURPEE CHALLENGE
+`Hi Kyle,`
+`please install both the APK's and use the **GREEN** icon of "NUMAD-BURPEE CHALLENGE".
+My main app had 5 seperate exciting apps.
+Burpee challenge which was out final assignment was to be opened by clicking the separate icon(GREEN COLOR) which is installed outside of the main app.`

 This complete Android Studio project makes up an Android mobile application which contains multiple projects intergrated as one app.
 This one app contains the `Burpee Challenge app` and `the Scraggle game.`